valene/Aos_gnu_linux_setup/README.md

-script to have a simple Aos linux set up for chrooting

-requires root rights for chrooting.
+script to have a simple Aos linux set up for chrooting, requires root rights for chrooting.

 setsup a small linux (AOS) for chrooted needs.

-First part of the script can be run without root access.

-It relies of buildaos script of alicia@ion.nu
+First part of the script can be run without root access., It relies of buildaos script of alicia@ion.nu

-Second part of the script requires root is still under  testing

-It is advisable to run the code as individual codes inside

-the chrooted shell.
+Second part of the script requires root is still under  testing, It is advisable to run the code as individual codes inside the chrooted shell.

 Install the following:

 	-vim, perl, zlib, openssl, openssh

 Issues + TODO: